Debiday/blackjack/README.md

 2) dealer hit if less than soft 17 or less than player

 features to add
-1) if arr.length less than ... reshuffle
+1) create a reshuffle function
 2) add splits
 3) add double down option
 4) add option to surrender